gd8097019/etc-coop-website/src/contents/posts/en/2023-07-27-presenting-first-round-etc-grants-dao-winner-classicdao-en/index.md

 **Thank you for reading this article!**

-To see the full list of winners go here: [https://etcgrants.softr.app/projects-list-en](https://etcgrants.softr.app/projects-list-en)
+To see the full list of winners go here: [https://etcgrants.softr.app/projects-list-funded-en](https://etcgrants.softr.app/projects-list-funded-en)

-To learn more about the ETC Cooperative go to:  [https://etccooperative.org](https://etccooperative.org/)

-To learn more about ETC go to:  [https://ethereumclassic.org](https://ethereumclassic.org/)